newtonallen3/qmk_firmware/README.md

 ## Editing

+Files of interest are under `keyboards/keychron/q1_pro/ansi_knob`, e.g.

 ```
 vim ~/personal/qmk_keychron/keyboards/keychron/q1_pro/ansi_knob/keymaps/newtonallen3/keymap.c
 ```

 ## Compiling and flashing

-Tip: to enter the bootloader, unplug keyboard, then hold escape while plugging it back in. ... not quite working yet....
+Tip: to enter the bootloader, switch keyboard to off, then hold escape while plugging it back in.

 (This is the [Bootmagic Lite](https://github.com/qmk/qmk_firmware/blob/master/docs/feature_bootmagic.md) feature at work!
 No need for the complicated steps on Keychron's website: https://www.keychron.com/blogs/archived/how-to-reset-your-keychron-q1-to-factory-settings.)